 You lost your reason why you’re doing it in the first place

-But let me get back to this state and why I believe that it’s important to go through this process from time to time.
+But let me get back to this state and why I believe that it’s essential to go through this process from time to time.

-Questioning yourself and the things you do is a very good sign that you care.
-It shows that you want to grow and this state is part of the growing process.
-To make it easier call it an assessment.
+Questioning yourself and the things you do is an excellent sign that you care.
+It shows that you want to grow, and this state is part of the growing process.
+To make it easier, call it an assessment.
 An assessment of your current situation.
-We tend to see this as something negative because it effects us so personally and a kind of fear to fail creeps up.
+We tend to see this as something negative because it affects us so personally and a kind of fear to fail creeps up.

-If we don’t know why we started it all in the first place or if our WHY has become less relevant to our life, we tend to move other things to the front to replace it.
-For example we’ve might have started the business with the intention to make a real difference in our customer’s life and we worked hard to make it happen.
+If we don’t know why we started it all in the first place or if our WHY has become less relevant to our lives, we tend to move other things to the front to replace it.
+For example, we’ve might have started the business to make a real difference in our customer’s life, and we worked hard to make it happen.
 But somehow it didn’t turn out to be as easy as we thought it would be.
 Maybe our customers didn’t appreciate our help or didn’t want to pay our prices.
-This can quickly make us question our why.
+This can quickly make us question why.
 If we then hear from someone, we believe to be reputable, that making money is the most important thing for any business, our focus starts shifting towards making money, away from the original main reason.
-But because we don’t make any money the fear of failure becomes the dominant feeling.
-It usually takes over everything and we all know fear is not a good advisor.
+But because we don’t make any money, the fear of failure becomes the dominant feeling.
+It usually takes over everything, and we all know fear is not a good advisor.

-In our example we could find a different type of customer we can help and who can afford our prices and sees the value in it.
+In our example, we could find a different type of customer we can help and who can afford our prices and sees the value in it.
 We might change our prices or apply a different business model to make it work.
 But our focus will stay with our original idea.
-That is our target point and everything else needs to align in that direction.
+That is our target point, and everything else needs to align in that direction.
 The danger with money as a direction is that we can’t picture it.
-It also applies only to us, but a business is about our customers and it exists because of them.
+It also applies only to us, but business is about our customers, and it exists because of them.

 It isn’t easy to question yourself, your values and goals if things are difficult.
-But exactly that is the solution to this dilemma.
+But precisely that is the solution to this dilemma.

 Now I learned something new and put it into action straight away and in my experience that is the way to deal with it.